ccktaiwan/ai-governed-software-engineering/governance/governance-formalization/enforcement-and-escalation-rules-v0.2.md

 Owner: Prospera Architecture Group
 Category: Governance

-## Enforcement and Escalation Binding

-This document defines enforcement signals and escalation boundaries for governance violations in AI-governed software engineering.

-This document is a subordinate governance specification.

-It is NOT authoritative on its own.
-All enforcement and escalation rules are valid only when referenced by `governance-index-v0.2.md`.

-This document does NOT define operational procedures, response playbooks, incident handling steps, or tooling integrations.

-It defines:
-- When governance violations MUST be escalated
-- What authority level escalation targets
-- Which classes of violations cannot be auto-resolved by AI systems

-In case

 Purpose

-This document defines the enforcement and escalation mechanisms that govern compliance with Prospera OS governance specifications.
+This document defines the enforcement and escalation rules governing compliance with Prospera OS governance specifications.

-It establishes how violations are detected, how authority is restored, and how escalation is performed to ensure governance integrity is preserved under all conditions.
+Its purpose is to specify when governance violations must trigger enforcement actions and escalation, ensuring authority integrity and accountability preservation across AI-governed software engineering activities.

 Scope

-These rules apply to all governance-controlled activities, including:
+These rules apply to all governance-controlled activities within Prospera OS v0.2, including architecture definition, governance specification management, documentation generation, code generation and review, operational execution, and AI-assisted activities.

-Architecture and system design

-Governance rule definition and modification

-Documentation and specification generation

-Code generation, review, and release

-Operational execution and maintenance

-AI-assisted activities across all layers
+This document does not define operational procedures, response playbooks, tooling integrations, or incident handling workflows.

+Authority and Precedence

+This document is a subordinate governance specification.

+It is not authoritative on its own.

+All enforcement and escalation rules defined herein are valid only when referenced by governance-index-v0.2.md.

+In case of conflict, ambiguity, or omission, the Governance Index takes precedence.

 Enforcement Triggers

-Enforcement actions are triggered when any of the following conditions occur:
+Enforcement actions are triggered when governance violations are detected.

-AI systems exceed their permitted participation mode

-AI outputs are treated as authoritative decisions

-Human review is omitted where required

-Governance boundaries are violated

-Authority ownership is ambiguous or untraceable

-Kernel or governance constraints are bypassed
+Triggers include, but are not limited to, AI systems exceeding permitted participation boundaries, AI outputs being treated as authoritative decisions, omission of required human review, violation of governance boundaries, ambiguous or untraceable authority ownership, or bypassing kernel or governance constraints.

 Triggers may be identified through automated checks or human reporting.

 Violation Classification

-Violations are classified into three severity levels.
+Violations are classified by severity for enforcement determination.

-4.1 Minor Violation
+Minor Violation

-Formatting or documentation inconsistencies

-Non-authoritative AI suggestions improperly referenced

-Missing attribution without authority impact
+Minor violations include formatting or documentation inconsistencies, non-authoritative AI suggestions being improperly referenced, or missing attribution without authority impact.

 Minor violations require correction but do not halt progress.

-4.2 Major Violation
+Major Violation

-AI-generated artifacts merged without required human review
+Major violations include AI-generated artifacts merged without required human review, authority ambiguity affecting decisions, or partial bypassing of governance rules.

-Authority ambiguity affecting decisions

-Governance rules partially bypassed

 Major violations require immediate remediation and governance review.

-4.3 Critical Violation
+Critical Violation

-AI systems making or enforcing decisions

-Kernel or governance constraints altered without approval

-Release actions executed without governance authorization
+Critical violations include AI systems making or enforcing decisions, modification of kernel or governance constraints without approval, or release actions executed without governance authorization.

 Critical violations immediately invalidate affected outputs.